elatov/elatov.github.io/_posts/2014-04-22-rhcsa-rhce-chapter-18-dns.md

     drwxrwx---.
 2 named named 4096 Apr 13 12:16 /var/named/dynamic/

 If there are no errors and the configuration looks good, then we can proceed.
-Now let&#8217;s create the zones files.
+Now let's create the zones files.
 First for the standard zone file.
 There is a very simple template under the **/usr/share/doc/bind** directory:

     [root@rhel1 ~]# cat /usr/share/doc/bind-9.7.3/sample/var/named/named.localhost
     $TTL 1D